Skellig Michael: Geography

-Skellig Michael is a steep pyramidal rugged rock (or "crag") of c.
-45 acre on the Atlantic coast off the Iveragh peninsula of County Kerry.
-It is 7+1/4 mi west north-west of Bolus Head, at the southern end of Saint Finian's Bay.
+Skellig Michael is a steep, pyramidal and rugged rock (or "crag") of c.
+45 acre on the Atlantic coast off the Iveragh Peninsula of County Kerry.
+It is 7+1/4 mi west-northwest of Bolus Head, at the southern end of Saint Finian's Bay.
 Its twin island, Little Skellig, is a mile closer to land and far more inhospitable because of its sheer cliff faces.
 The small Lemon Rock island is 2+1/4 mi further inland.
 The nearby Puffin Island is another seabird colony.
-The Skelligs, along with some of the Blasket Islands, constitute the most westerly part of both Ireland and Europe excluding Iceland.
+The Skelligs, along with some of the Blasket Islands, constitute the most westerly part of both Ireland and Europe, excluding Iceland.

 The island is defined by its two peaks: the north-east summit where the monastery is built (185 metres above sea level), and the south-west point containing the hermitage (218 metres above sea level).
-These elevations reside on either side of a depression colloquially known as Christ's Saddle.
+These elevations lie on either side of a depression colloquially known as Christ's Saddle.